flakeworks/thinkerflake/README.md

 ## Who It’s For

-Thinkerflake may be used in various cases to help with note keeping and decision making processes, especially for:
+Thinkerflake is meant to be used by programmers to help with note keeping and decision making processes, especially for:

 - Systems thinkers solving technical problems
 - Team leads managing employee workflow coordination